hasanhabib16011998/jenkins_project/README.md

 Now, lets configure the pipeline so that when a new commit is pushed to repository, it will automatically build the pipeline.Go to this link for better understanding: https://plugins.jenkins.io/github/

-Go to this link for better understanding: https://plugins.jenkins.io/github/ In the payload URL, add the url in this format: $JENKINS_BASE_URL/github-webhook/
+Go to your github repo, go to settings and then select 'add webhook'.In the payload URL, add the url in this format: $JENKINS_BASE_URL/github-webhook/
 example: http://65.2.189.39:8080/github-webhook/

 content-type: application/x-www-form-encoded